aodriscoll/allan-cs360/README.md

 ### How did you approach the process of coding your app?
 What techniques or strategies did you use?
 How could those techniques or strategies be applied in the future?

+One strategy was to build the code in phases.
+The first phase, done in Project Two, was all about building the UI.
+I wrote enough code to get navigation working between screens and also to mock up the data on the inventory screen.
+The second phase, done in Project Three, is where most of the business logic and program functionality was built.
+As I worked on the logic for each screen, I built the related model objects, database interfaces, and controllers.
+This allowed me to develop and test each screen independently.
+The last phase, also done in Project Three, included end-to-end testing and fine-tuning the overall functionality.
+I believe that this strategy would work for most future projects.
+It simplifies the work when you break things down into phases like this.

 ### How did you test to ensure your code was functional?
 Why is this process important, and what did it reveal?

+I tested the code in several different ways.
+First, as a developer, I walked through the code with the debugger, followed the program logic, and examined variables to ensure that the code functioned correctly.
+I also made use of log messages to trace what was happening as I executed different test cases.
+Second, as a user, I tested the navigation flows, the input field, and the buttons to ensure they produced the correct behavior.
+I also asked several family members to do the same so that I could get their perspective.
+This process revealed a number of programming errors.
+For example, in one case, I forgot to include a variable in the activities response.
+As a result, the data wasn't updated in the database.
+By testing in this manner, I was able to find and correct the bug.

 ### Consider the full app design and development process from initial planning to finalization.
 Where did you have to innovate to overcome a challenge?

+One challenge that I had was related to handling events for the cards in my inventory recycler view.
+The code has several nested classes, and I wasn't sure where event callbacks needed to be placed.
+I searched the documentation but wasn't able to find the answers that I was looking for.
+I ended up solving the problem through a series of experiments using debug logging to see where the events were being invoked.

 ### In what specific component of your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?

+The most complicated screen that I built was the main inventory screen.
+This included a recycler view and a dynamic number of cards.
+The data needed backed by something that was equally dynamic.
+I used a list view model object along with the LiveData APIs to accomplish this.
+There were a lot of new concepts that I had to understand to build this screen.
+The Room database was also very helpful.
+In the end, I was very pleased with the result.